unexist/blog/_drafts/nomad.md

 ![image](/assets/images/nomad/plan_failure.png)

-A simple solution here is probably to configure different instances and set a fixed port for each, but we can also use the [dynamic port][] feature of [Nomad][]:
+A simple solution here is to configure different instances and set a fixed port for each, but we can also use the [dynamic port][] feature of [Nomad][]:

-We first have to remove the static port from our [job][] definition, so by basically removing all configuration [Nomad][] picks the ports for us now:
+We first have to remove the static port number from our [job][] definition - by basically removing the configuration and force [Nomad][] to ports for us now:

 ###### **HCL**
 ```hcl